What Does a Security Consultant Actually Do? A Real-World Guide

 Best Practices for Businesses Hiring a Security Consultant

-1. Clearly Define Your Scope and Objectives: Before you even start looking for a consultant, you need to know what you want to achieve.
-[38] Are you trying to comply with a specific regulation like PCI DSS?
-Do you need a comprehensive risk assessment of your new cloud environment?
-Are you responding to a security incident?
-Having a clear, written scope of work helps you find a consultant with the right expertise and provides a benchmark for measuring success.
-[9] A vague request for 'improving security' will likely lead to a mismatched proposal and disappointing results.
+1. Clearly Define Your Scope and Objectives: Before you even start your search, know exactly what you want to accomplish.
+Are you trying to meet a regulation like PCI DSS?
+Do you need a deep-dive risk assessment of your cloud setup?
+Or are you dealing with a security breach right now?
+Writing down a clear scope of work helps you find a consultant with the right skills and gives you a clear way to measure success.
+A vague request to 'make us more secure' will only lead to frustration.

 2. Vet Credentials and Experience Thoroughly: Not all consultants are created equal.
-[16] When evaluating candidates, whether they are independent contractors or part of large it security consulting companies, look beyond the sales pitch.
-Check for relevant industry certifications like CISSP, CISM, or GIAC.
-[34] Ask for case studies and references from previous clients, especially those in your industry.
-[39] An experienced consultant should be able to provide concrete examples of how they have solved problems similar to yours.
-[33] Don't be afraid to ask tough questions during the interview about their methodology and how they stay current with evolving threats.
-[38]
+When you're evaluating candidates, look past the sales pitch.
+Check for respected industry certifications like CISSP or CISM.
+Ask for case studies and references, especially from companies in your industry.
+I always tell potential clients: don't just look at my certifications, ask me to tell you a story about a time I solved a problem like yours.
+A seasoned consultant should be able to share concrete examples of their work.
+Don't be shy about asking tough questions about their methods and how they stay up-to-date.

-3. Prioritize Communication and Cultural Fit: A security consultant will be working closely with your teams, from IT staff to executive leadership.
-Strong communication skills are non-negotiable.
-[32] They must be able to explain complex technical issues in simple, business-relevant terms.
-[33] During the selection process, assess their ability to listen and understand your unique business context.
-A consultant who imposes a one-size-fits-all solution without understanding your culture and operational realities is unlikely to be effective.
-The best partnerships are collaborative, where the consultant works with your team, not just for them.
+3. Prioritize Communication and Cultural Fit: A security consultant will be working closely with your people, from the IT department to the C-suite.
+Excellent communication is a must-have.
+They need to explain complex technical problems in simple, business-friendly terms.
+During the interview, see if they listen and try to understand your unique situation.
+A consultant who just wants to apply a one-size-fits-all template won't be effective.
+The best engagements are true collaborations.

-4. Plan for Implementation and Follow-Through: A consultant's report full of findings and recommendations is useless if it just sits on a shelf.
-[16] The best consulting engagements include a plan for implementation.
-Discuss how the consultant will help you translate their recommendations into action.
-[40] Will they assist in configuring new tools?
-Will they provide training for your staff on new security procedures?
-[30] A good consultant is invested in the long-term success of your security program and should be a partner in the implementation phase, ensuring that the proposed changes are effectively integrated into your operations.
+4. Plan for Implementation and Follow-Through: A consultant's report is useless if it just gathers dust on a shelf.
+A great consulting project includes a plan for putting the recommendations into action.
+Ask how the consultant will help you turn their advice into reality.
+Will they help configure new security tools?
+Will they train your staff on new procedures?
+A good consultant is a partner for the long haul, invested in making sure the changes stick.

 Essential Tools for the Modern Security Consultant